5 Fun Things to Do in Fort Ross, California

 Gualala Point Regional Park

-The region’s coastal bluffs are ideal whale watching spots, especially during the two yearly Grey Whale migrations.
-Between November and January, the whales leave Alaska and head south to give birth in the warm waters of Baja; from February into April, mother whales return north with their new calves.
-You might be able to spot the characteristic water spout through a whale’s blowhole with the naked eye, but binoculars definitely help.
+The region’s coastal bluffs are ideal whale-watching spots, especially during the two yearly Grey Whale migrations.
+Between November and January, the whales leave Alaska and head south to birth in the warm waters of Baja.
+From February into April, mother whales return north with their new calves.
+You just might be able to spot the tell-tale water spout from a whale’s blowhole, but bringing binoculars always helps!

-Aside from Fort Ross itself, other good whale-spotting locations nearby include Gualala Point Regional Park, the public access trails at Sea Ranch, Stillwater Cove Regional Park, Kruse Rhododendron State Natural Reserve, and Salt Point State Park.
+Good whale-spotting locations in this area include Gualala Point Regional Park, Stillwater Cove Regional Park, Kruse Rhododendron State Natural Reserve, the public access trails at Sea Ranch, and Salt Point State Park.

 A cove along the rugged coast